joouha/euporie/CONVENTIONS.rst

 - Use 4 spaces for indentation.
 Do not use tabs.
 - Limit all lines to a maximum of 88 characters.
-- Use `ruff` for code formatting.
-Run `uv run ruff format` before committing changes.
+- Use the configured `hatch fmt` for code formatting.
+Run `hatch fmt` before committing changes.

 Imports
 -------